-- 148. The following sections provide a general overview of the standard exceptions and licensing grounds found in the sanctions regimes, as extended and modified to VI, that can allow otherwise prohibited transactions and activities to take place in some circumstances.
-The grounds may vary from regime to regime so it is important that you check the relevant, up-to-date legislation. - 149.
-A licence is a written authorisation from the Governor which permits an act that would otherwise breach prohibitions imposed by financial sanctions.
+- 125. The following sections provide a general overview of the standard exceptions and licensing grounds found in the Sanctions Orders that can allow otherwise prohibited transactions and activities to take place in some circumstances.
+The grounds may vary from regime to regime so it is important that you check the relevant, up-to-date legislation. - 126.
+A licence is a written authorisation from the Governor issued with the consent of the UK Secretary of State, which permits otherwise prohibited transactions.
+For UK Treasury designations under all Sanctions Orders, the Governor must consult with the UK Treasury, before issuing any licence.